John95/hangman-game/README.md

-# hangman-game
+# Hangman Game!
-A game where you have fun trying to guess a word, and if you don't get it you kill yourself!
+A game where you have fun trying to guess a word with risk of death!

 ## Play it for yourself!
 https://john95.github.io/hangman-game/